Nokhal/Cryptograph_Project/README.md

 ### Deployed Contracts
 These are the main contracts that are part of the Cryptograph ecosystem.

+To interact with them, cast the relevant Logic Contract ABI on a Proxied Contract address.

 To find the address of a specific Cryptograph, either use the Indexer or the ERC2665 contract.
-The tokenID are just Individual cryptographs addresses cast as uint256.
+The tokenID are just Individual Cryptographs addresses cast as uint256.

 'VersionControlLogicV1'
 0x9b49Cf5a091B313fA4AD1f8f3A4d6B325d76F502